Skip to footer content

 How to Print Barcodes in Crystal Reports with VB.NET

-Adding barcodes to Crystal Reports can enhance your business processes, making them faster and more accurate, from tracking inventory to generating detailed reports.
-If you’ve ever tried using font-based barcodes in VB.NET, you know how tricky it can be with the complex formulas, limited formats, and printer issues that can make it frustrating.
+Adding barcodes to Crystal Reports can enhance your business processes, making them faster and more accurate -- from tracking inventory to generating detailed reports.
+If you have ever tried using font-based barcodes in VB.NET, you know how tricky it can be with the complex formulas, limited formats, and printer issues that can make it frustrating.

-Luckily, modern barcode generator SDKs, such as IronBarcode, make creating and printing barcodes straightforward.
-In this guide, we’ll walk you through everything: setting up IronBarcode in Visual Studio, generating barcodes, and displaying them directly in your Crystal Reports.
-By the end, you’ll be able to produce professional, reliable barcodes with minimal hassle.
+Modern barcode generator SDKs such as IronBarcode make creating and printing barcodes straightforward.
+In this guide, you will find everything you need: setting up IronBarcode in Visual Studio, generating barcodes, and displaying them directly in your Crystal Reports.
+By the end, you will be able to produce professional, reliable barcodes with minimal hassle.

 What Are the Methods for Printing Barcodes in Crystal Reports?